Sunday Bloody Sunday: Composition

 "Sunday Bloody Sunday" is played at a tempo of 103 beats per minute in a 4/4 time signature.
-The song opens with a militaristic drumbeat and electric violin part; the aggressive snare drum rhythm closely resembles a beat used to keep a military band in step.
+The song opens with a martial drumbeat and electric violin part; the aggressive snare drum rhythm closely resembles a beat used to keep a military band in step.
 The distinctive drum sound was achieved by recording Mullen's drumwork at the base of a staircase, producing a more natural reverb.
-It is followed by the Edge's repeating arpeggios (see notation at left).
-The riff, which follows a Bm–D–G6 chord progression, establishes the minor chord territory of the piece.
+It is followed by the Edge's repeating arpeggios.
+The riff, which follows a B♭m–D♭–G♭6 chord progression, establishes the minor chord territory of the piece.
 As the song progresses, the lyrics and guitar become more furious.
 The guitar riff has been described as the "bone-crushing arena-rock riff of the decade" by Rolling Stone.
 A bass drum kick on every beat provides the musical foundation until the first chorus, when Adam Clayton's bass guitar enters.